standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “You judge well,” said Bumpus.

 “How profound you are, Nicholas!” said Emily.
-{112}“I have always thought that.
+“I have always thought that.
 Though I have never known that I thought it.
 Think how it is with everything; how tolerance, for example, is only condensed intolerance, and how it holds more intolerance